agrikatheprogrammer/Codepath-Prework/README.md

-# Android Prework - **Say Hello**
+# Android Prework - **Tell the World Hello**

 Submitted by: **Agrika Gupta**

-**Say Hello** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Tell the World Hello** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: 4 hours spent in total